AbdulrhmanTamer/AbdulrhmanTamer/README.md

 # Welcome to My GitHub Profile! 👋

 ## About Me
-Hi!
+Hi!My name is Abdulrhman Tamer ..
 I'm a **Computer Science and Artificial Intelligence student at Cairo University** and a passionate **developer**.
 I enjoy building projects that enhance my skills and contribute to real-world applications.

 ## What You'll Find Here
 - A collection of projects showcasing my **coding skills** and **problem-solving abilities**.